-PCHS&C uses a variety of ways to share information: school website, letters to parents, home school diaries, telephone calls and from Autumn 2017 a closed, private Facebook group will be piloted.
+PCHS&C uses a variety of ways to share information: school website, letters to parents, home school diaries, telephone calls, the Parent App and a closed, private Facebook group.
 For parents/carers whose first language is not English, the school will seek to provide an interpreter to attend meetings.
 School have a number of bilingual staff who can assist in making phone calls home.
 School aims to ensure all communications in written format are clear and concise but will inform parents/carers and family members verbally where appropriate.